Mexican Bean Stew with Ground Turkey

 Notes

-This recipe was adapted from Green Chile Chicken and Pink Bean Stew by Melissa Rubel Jacobsen for Food and Wine.
+This was adapted from a stew recipe by Melissa Rubel Jacobsen for Food and Wine; the recipe is no longer online.

 30 Comments on “Mexican Bean Stew with Ground Turkey”